animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Oftentimes, it is necessary to turn up logging in order to understand exactly what Apache Geode is doing and when.
+Oftentimes, it is necessary to turn up logging to understand exactly what Apache Geode is doing and when.

 </div>